yale-nova/weave/README.md

 # Weave

-This repository provides the runtime infrastructure and Gramine configurations for Weave, our confidential computing framework built on top of Spark.
-Specifically, it integrates two systems: [Weave](https://github.com/MattSlm/spark-weave-shuffle), a memory-oblivious shuffler that mitigates access pattern and speculative execution leaks, and [Spool](https://github.com/MattSlm/spark-spool), a lightweight context generator that minimizes enclave overhead.
-This repo provides streamlined Gramine manifests, Spark environment tuning, and reproducible test cases for JVM, Scala, and Spark workloads running inside enclaves.
+This repository provides the runtime infrastructure and Gramine configurations for Weave, a confidential computing framework built on top of Spark.
+This repository provides streamlined Gramine manifests, Spark environment tuning, and reproducible test cases for JVM, Scala, and Spark workloads running inside enclaves.

 ### Container Detection for Global Installs